ViktoriiaProtasova/ViktoriiaProtasova/README.md

 - 👋 Hi, I’m @ViktoriiaProtasova
-- 👀 I’m interested in Full Stack developing
+- 👀 I’m interested in a Full Stack developing
 - 🌱 I’m currently learning HTML & CSS, JavaScript, React, Redux, and Node.js
-- 📫 How to reach me protasova.dev@gmail.com
+- 📫 How to reach me, protasova.dev@gmail.com

 <!---
 ViktoriiaProtasova/ViktoriiaProtasova is a ✨ unique ✨ repository because its `README.md` (this file) appears on your GitHub profile.